 It was Haman’s overblown pride and his hatred of the Jews that led him to engineer what he hoped would be the annihilation of every Jewish man, woman and child, all on one day.
 That one day was chosen by lot, which is the meaning of the word “pur” from which the holiday takes its name.
 The fateful day was the 13th of the Hebrew month of Adar.

 Because that day turned into one of salvation instead, the holiday is celebrated on the 14th of the Hebrew month of Adar, the day the Jews emerged victorious.
 Like all Jewish holidays, the festival begins at sunset the night before.

-This year (2021), Purim begins on Thursday Evening, February 25, and continues on Friday, February 26.
+This year (2023), Purim begins on Monday evening, March 6, and continues on Tuesday, March 7.